Points of Pride

 World-class research

 Our faculty and students work together to conduct ground-breaking, community-engaged research.
-Their discoveries change lives, from sharing new insight into climate change to uncovering how computer games reduce memory loss.
+Their discoveries change lives, from sharing new insight into extreme storms and the environment to uncovering how computer games reduce memory loss.

 Trafficking in Persons Risk to Resilience Research Lab